robertfmurdock/robertfmurdock.github.io/_drafts/2019-02-26-Descent-Into-The-Microverse.md

 Creating this class made it *so much easier* to port existing javascript tests that relied heavily on jasmine spies, so its a worthwhile exercise.
 This is also kind of a sequel to [this blog post](/A-Synthetic-Creature) from a few years ago, which is always fun.

+### Building binaries with Kotlin Native

+I'm still in early days on this, but extracting the testmints library gave me an excuse to investigate the new gradle multi-platform jar syntax (which works great!) and figure out how to use and share Kotlin Native binaries.
+Short version is that there don't seem to be any preexisting full plugin solutions for uploading valid gradle multiplatform packages, but after reading a lot of source code and experimenting, I've got a minimum viable "upload to bintray all the appropriate artifacts" flow in place.
+Which is awesome!
+I couldn't be happier about it honestly.
+Check out the [testmints source code](https://github.com/robertfmurdock/testmints) if you want to see more about this (in the root build.gradle file).

 ### Multi-platform quirks

 Most of the effort around Kotlin multi-platform programming in January was focused on "getting Kotlin Javascript to work".
 If you want to learn more precise details about the techniques I ended up using, I recommend reading the Coupling source.
 That said, big lessons: